urieknopf/urieknopf/README.md

 - 🐿️ SQL is fun too tho..
 - 🌱 I’m currently learning as much as I can.
 - 🍕 Pizza is a way of life.
+- All my repos are a WIP rn...